jnunes-ds/jnunes-ds/README.md

 ## Here is what i'm working on! 👋

 - 🔭 I’m currently working on ...
-React-Native;
-- 🌱 I’m currently learning ...
-ReactJS and NodeJS;
+React-Native, ReactJS and NodeJS;
-- 👯 I’m looking to collaborate on ...
-Mobile and web development;
-- 🤔 I’m looking for help with ...
-Beckend skills;
 - 💬 Ask me about ...
 JavaScript/TypeScript;
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/junior-nunes-35a525170/) // [Rocketseat](https://app.rocketseat.com.br/me/junior-nunes-08767)
 - 😄 Pronouns: ...
 He/Him